Force over Distance: Chapter 14

 A ghost of a smile passed over the scientist’s features.

-Young grabbed Rush's left arm and pulled it across his shoulders, careful to avoid stressing the other man's injured wrist.
+Young grabbed Rush's arm and pulled it across his shoulders, careful to avoid stressing the other man's injured wrist.

 “Unnecessary,” Rush said.